-A process involving the detention of person or seizure of property may be served and compulsorily enforced only on property within the territorial jurisdiction of the Nation.
-A process involving the detention of person or seizure of property may be served anywhere within the United States, but no compulsory enforcement thereof may be maintained in this Court unless such person or property is located within the Indian Country of the Nation when service is made.
+A process involving the detention of a person or seizure of property may be served and compulsorily enforced only on property within the Reservation of the Nation.
+A process involving the detention of a person or seizure of property may be served anywhere within the United States, but no compulsory enforcement thereof may be maintained in this Court unless such person or property is located within the Reservation of the Nation when service is made.